nirkoren/devopscon_backup24/README.md

 # Hi and Welcome to DevOpsCon CI/CD demo repository
-## This repository contains basic Maven project with Hello-World war file
+## This repository contains a basic Maven project with a Hello-World war file
 In order to make it work, please follow the instructions below:

 <ul>